dlinds/VendorAndOrder.Solution/README.md

 - _.NET Framework_
 - _HTML_
 - _CSS_
+- _Javascript_

 ## Description

 _This is a C# web application for a bakery.
-Once run, the site will allow the baker to manage vendor and order relationships._
+Once run, the site will allow the baker, Pierre, to manage vendor and order relationships.
+The application is written in C# and uses the .NET 5.0 web framework_

 ## Setup/Installation Requirements